akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Akeneo PIM implements a queue for the jobs, as a PHP daemon.
 This daemon is a Symfony command, that can only execute one job at a time.
 It does not consume any other job until the job is finished.

 You can launch several daemons to allow the execution of several jobs in parallel.
-A daemon checks every 5 seconds the queue, so it's not real time.
+A daemon checks every 5 seconds the queue, so it's not real-time.

 To launch a daemon, run the following command: